dmnielsen/scrape_sbtb/README.md

 so I'm pulling not just genres, but also the listed themes.

 2017-03-13: The scraping functions differentiate between genre and theme now!
-Huzzah!
-I reset the grades to Null for the entries I want to rerun and have done a few.
 While paging through a couple results, I discovered that there are also now occasional "archetypes."
 My code ignores these and will not capture them.

-Also, I've added a test mode in the scraping functions so I don't have to manually toggle between how the files are read
+Also, I've added a test mode for the scraping functions so I don't have to manually toggle between how the files are read